NSEvent/voice-dyson/README.md

 ## About
 This repo contains code to run a custom Alexa skill on the Alexa Skills Kit Developer Console and a Flask web server on your Raspberry Pi to control a Dyson fan via IR signals.

+Although this setup is intended for a specific device, these files may be modified to use Alexa to control any device that can be controlled with an IR remote.

 *User speech command -> Alexa skill -> JSON with parsed arguments -> Flask server -> LIRC -> Dyson fan changes state*

 Tested with Python 3.7 running Raspbian Buster 4.19 using an [IR Remote Shield v1.0](http://www.raspberrypiwiki.com/index.php/Raspberry_Pi_IR_Control_Expansion_Board)